website watertownhistory.org

 Monday night at the Watertown Country Club.

-Special honors were given to Gary Ponath for
+Special honors were given to Gary Ponath for 36 years and Harold

-36 years and Harold Niedfeldt for 28 years.
-Del Hintzmann was
+Niedfeldt for 28 years.
+Del Hintzmann

-honored for 19 years and Jerry Rabbach for 14
+was honored for 19 years and Jerry Rabbach for 14

 years.
 Other awards were given to Wilmer

-Altreuter, 13 years; Merle Zastrow, Dr. Harold Magnan and Ron Larson, 12 years; William Schultz, 11 years;
+Altreuter, 13 years; Merle Zastrow, Dr. Harold Magnan

-Rich Nienow, nine years; Les Huber, William Brown and
+Anderson, 10 years; Steve Raue and Rich Nienow, nine years; Les Huber, William

-Charles Bruce, eight years; Charles Nienow, seven
+Brown and Charles Bruce, eight years; Charles Nienow, seven years; Mike Oleson,

-years; Mike Oleson, six years; George Rather, five years; John Wanke, Charles Robert, Pete Miller, James Kukla, George Hintz and Russ Bentheimer,
+six years; George Rather, five years; John Wanke, Charles Robert, Pete Miller,

-and Paul Smebak, Ulrich Schneider, Floyd Clemans, Mike Chandler and George Kuckkan,
+William Neis, three years; Tom Wooley and Richard Johns, two years; and Paul Smebak, Ulrich Schneider, Floyd Clemans, Mike Chandler and

 1990